andrienko/js_cli/README.md

         cli.write('Hello, '+person+'!');
     });

-Call the TheCLI.extension and pass it two parameters: the name of the command and the callback function the name of the command should contain no space symbols.
+Call the TheCLI.extend and pass it two parameters: the name of the command and the callback function the name of the command should contain no space symbols.
 Just in case.

 The callback function recieves two parameters.